facetint/42-CPP-Modules/README.md

 #### b.
 Returning a const Reference

-   -Efficient and prevents modification by the caller.
+   - Efficient and prevents modification by the caller.

 ```cpp
 class MyClass {